This series features craft projects for Christmas-time fun. The

 pieces.
 Add some red and green paper and Christmas-themed rubber

 stamps to make six totally unique Christmas cards!

 - Make stained glass-like medallions that can be used to decorate

 windows or as ornaments on the Christmas tree.
 This is a great

-family craft with the kids coloring and the adults assembling.
+family craft that the kids color and the adults assemble.
 Best

 of all, these large and colorful circular hangings can be used year